rawisou/project-auth/README.md

 - create an account
 - sign in using *either* email address *or* username
 - see how long they have been member for in a protected page (only logged in users allowed)
+- see errors in the frontend (and backend) when entering wrong email address, username or password

 ## View it live